mauricechouam/s-technical-curriculum-public-maste/hackathons/tip-calculator.md

 # Coding Task: Tip Calculator

-Show off your skills as a developer and let us see what you can do!

-**The Rules**
-Who is eligible: Anybody currently enrolled in a Trilogy Boot Camp in the USA.
-You must be current in your homework and group projects, as well as be in good standing with attendance.

-Submission: In order to submit an eligible project, you must .... <ADD SUBMISSION DETAILS HERE>

 **The Challenge**

 It's always tricky to know how much to tip, unless you're an arithmetic mastermind!
-Your task is to create a simple command-line application that will help calculate a tip at a restaurant for your server.
+Your task is to create a simple command-line (Node, Python or other) or front-end JavaScript application that will help calculate a tip at a restaurant for your server.
 No boilerplate code will be provided, so you are free to construct this however you would like.

 However, your application must: